"Power tends to corrupt; absolute power corrupts absolutely"

 There is a growing body of opinion that the exercise of power can distort thinking and create personality changes in leaders that affect their decision making.

-Conferences and edited collections have brought together leading thinkers to discuss hubris from interdisciplinary perspectives. [link to the conferences: The first, in 2012, was organised jointly with the Royal Society of Medicine, the second in 2013 with the Cambridge Judge Business School.
+Conferences and edited collections have brought together leading thinkers to discuss hubris from interdisciplinary perspectives.
+The first, in 2012, was organised jointly with the Royal Society of Medicine, the second in 2013 with the Cambridge Judge Business School.
 For the third in 2014, the Trust again partnered with the Royal Society of Medicine.
 In 2016 the Trust collaborated with the Ashridge Management College on executive coaching and in 2017 a conference was held jointly with the RSM and the Women’s Medical Federation.

 The MPG has links with a computational neurolinguistics research group at St George’s University of London that is expert in analysing language change in political leaders as well as the Surrey Business School which conducts research into hubris in business contexts and is developing an ‘Anti-Hubris’ toolkit to help boards, directors, managers, recruiters, business thinkers and identify, mitigate or manage the highly negative effects hubris can have.